 Parameterize the build

-To provide ourself with easy access to some settings, we want to parameterize the build.
+To provide yourself with easy access to some settings, we want to parameterize the build.

 Tick the "This project is parameterized" option.